mcatcruz/ispeling-bee/ispeling-bee/src/app/api/words/README.md

 # Structure of words folder
 * words/ → Organizes everything related to word processing.
+* process.ts → Loads and creates main words list.
 * refresh/ → A specific action for refreshing the word list.
-* route.ts → The file that handles the API logic.
+* refresh/route.ts → The file that handles the API logic.